-- (a) If it is established that a basis exists for a protective order with respect to an individual, the court, without appointing a conservator, may: - (1) authorize, direct, or ratify any transaction necessary or desirable to achieve any arrangement for security, service, or care meeting the foreseeable needs of the protected person, including: - (A) sale, mortgage, lease, or other transfer of property; - (B) purchase of an annuity; - (C) making a contract for life care, a deposit contract, or a contract for training and education; or - (D) addition to or establishment of a suitable trust[, including a trust created under the Uniform Custodial Trust Act]; and - (2) authorize, direct, or ratify any other contract, trust, will, or transaction relating to the protected person's property and business affairs, including a settlement of a cause of actionclaim, upon determining that it is in the best interest of the protected person.
+(a) If it is established that a basis exists for a protective order with respect to an individual, the court, without appointing a conservator, may:

+(1) authorize, direct, or ratify any transaction necessary or desirable to achieve any arrangement for security, service, or care meeting the foreseeable needs of the protected person, including sale, mortgage, lease, or other transfer of property; purchase of an annuity; contracting for life care, a deposit contract, or a contract for training and education; or addition to or establishment of a suitable trust[, including a trust created under the Uniform

+Custodial Trust Act]; and

+(2) authorize, direct, or ratify any other contract, trust, will, or transaction relating to the protected person's property and business affairs, including a settlement of a cause of action, upon determining that it is in the best interest of the protected person.

-- (b) Before approving a protective arrangement or other transaction under this section, the court shall consider the factors listed in Section 410(b). - (c) The court may appoint a special conservator surrogate
+(b) Before approving a protective arrangement or other transaction under this section, the court shall consider the factors listed in Section 410(b).

-[master] to assist in the accomplishment of any protective arrangement or other transaction authorized under this section.
-The special conservator surrogate

-[master] has the authority conferred by the order and shall serve until discharged by order after report to the court.
+(c) The court may appoint a surrogate to assist in the accomplishment of any protective arrangement or other transaction authorized under this section.
+The surrogate has the authority conferred by the order and shall serve until discharged by order after report to the court.

-The settlement of a claim includes the settlement of a personal injury lawsuit brought on behalf of the minor.
+The settlement of a cause of action includes the settlement of a personal injury lawsuit brought on behalf of the minor.